-A really strong assertion from the adults interviewed that there should be more surveillance through police presence and CCTV.
+There is a really strong assertion from the adults interviewed that there should be more surveillance through police presence and CCTV.
 Punishment for violent crime or even carrying a weapon should be made harsher.

-A smaller number of adults felt the opposite of this; less racially driven stop and search to start to repair trust in the police system
+A smaller number of adults felt the opposite of this; less racially driven stop-and-search to start to repair trust in the police system.